ShaneCurcuru/slides/apachecon/TheApacheWay-ApacheConEU2019.md

 ???
 Each step is defined by the merit you are recognized for by that specific community.
-Each step means you can get a binding vote on new tasks.
+Each step means you can get a vote on new tasks.

-The key steps are being a committer - changing code yourself - and being a PMC member - voting on releases.
+The key steps are being a committer - changing code yourself - and being a PMC member - voting on releases or new committers on that project.
 Most of the other levels are about visibility and having a say, but not necessarily having a deciding vote.

 ---
 template: logorb
 # Merit - Not Authority

-- Leaders vs. managers
+- Leaders or managers?

+> "Merit gets you **privileges**: commit access, voting on committers"

 > "Merit does not buy you **authority** (community must still agree)"

-> "Merit gets you **privileges**: commit access, voting on committers"

 ???
-You are still part of the community - it's not a hierarchy; everyone with merit (commit bit) has a say in basic decisions.
+You are still part of the community - it's not a hierarchy; everyone with merit (commit bit) has a chance to influence the consensus in project decisions equally.

-Everyone can propose and do new work.
+Everyone can propose and commit new work.
 Just because you don't find it valuable, doesn't mean some other part of the community can't think it's valuable to them.
 Merit is about the ability to do new things, not really about stopping the rest of the community from their new work.

+Enough merit in a project can gain you **Respect** in the community.
+People will listen to you because they respect and trust your judgement, not because you have authority in the project.

 ---